naved001/obmd/README.md

 }
 ```

-The Admin token should be (cryptographically) randomly generated.
+The admin token should be (cryptographically) randomly generated.

 By default, the server looks for the config file at `./config.json`, but
 the `-config` command line option can be used to override this.